RELATED TOPICS

 What kind of math background is required for the major Game Development?

-If you’ve seen an average of 4 hours of math during your secondary school education, you should be fine.
-If you’ve enjoyed more than 4 hours per week, the math courses will be even more accessible.
-Students that have had less than 4 hours of math in secondary school can still succeed, but will have to put in much more effort.
+If you’ve seen an average of 6 hours of math during your secondary school education, you should be fine.
+If you’ve enjoyed more than 6 hours per week, the math courses will be even more accessible.
+Students that have had less than 6 hours of math in secondary school can still succeed, but will have to put in much more effort.

 IGP builds upon the technical artists roots of the DAE profile by adding a focus to game design and game production.
 It contains a broad overview of the entire production- and business process of game development and -design in order to guide students towards founding their own studio, creating their own production or allow them to take up supportive rolls in a production, such as an assistant producer or game play designer and developer.

-The Sound Design major aims at imparting the students with an attuned set of (sound) programming skills.
+The major GSI aims at imparting the students with an attuned set of (sound) programming skills.
 It teaches students a number of necessary skills to properly understand, integrate and communicate demands for an audiovisual or game production’s sound design.
 The curriculum features insights in 5 areas of game sound creation, namely SFX, Music implementation, Voice recording/acting, Foley recording and Ambient.
 Moreover, students are taught the fundamentals of recording, mix-down, mastering and audio spatialization.

-What is the 3D animation major about?
+What is the focus of the major 3D animation Production?

-What is the VFX major about?
+What is the focus of the VFX major?

 The secrets of VFX blockbusters are finally revealed!
 From the start of this study programme, we're going to take a look "behind the scenes" to discover what goes into the creation of all those visual effects.
 The process of film magic starts with rotoscoping, tracking, matchmoving and compositing.
 We dive into the greenkey studio or we film on location with a portable green screen.
 You will be given a solid technical foundation which consists of math and programming at the start of the programme, once the groundwork has been laid, we unleash the full potential of SideFx Houdini in order to give you a thorough understanding of how all the visual effects are made and what's required to bring them all to life.
 In addition, we see all possible scenarios in terms of simulations: explosions, smoke, particles, fluids, cloth, muscles, hair, ...
 You literally become *the* CGI creator of a hyperrealistic 3D scene, or you combine recorded material, 2.5D matte paintings and set extensions.
 Techniques such as compositing and color grading are the final steps in this production process.